Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-objectLiteral}
 :::

-Object literals are a way of defining anonymous objects in Kotlin.
-Anonymous objects are similar to regular objects, but they (obviously) have no name and thus can (only) be used as expressions.
-Anonymous objects, just like regular object declarations, can have at most one base class and many base interfaces declared in its delegation specifiers.
+Object literals are used to define anonymous objects in Kotlin.
+Anonymous objects are similar to regular objects, but they (obviously) have no name and thus can be used only as expressions.
+Anonymous objects, just like regular object declarations, can have at most one base class and zero or more base interfaces declared in its supertype specifiers.

 The main difference between the regular object declaration and an anonymous object is its type.
-The type of an anonymous object is a special kind of type that is usable (and visible) only in the scope where it is declared.
-It is similar to a type that could be normally declared with a corresponding object declaration, but cannot be used outside the scope, leading to interesting effects.
+The type of an anonymous object is a special kind of type which is usable (and visible) only in the scope where it is declared.
+It is similar to a type of a regular object declaration, but, as it cannot be used outside the scope, with some interesting effects.

-When a value of this type escapes current scope:
+When a value of an anonymous object type escapes current scope:

 - If the type has only one declared supertype, it is implicitly downcasted to this declared supertype;
-- If the type has several declared supertypes, there must be an explicit cast to any suitable type visible outside the scope, otherwise a compiler error is generated.
+- If the type has several declared supertypes, there must be an implicit or explicit cast to any suitable type visible outside the scope, otherwise it is a compile-time error.

+> Note: an implicit cast may arise, for example, from the results of the type inference.

-Please not that in this context "escaping" current scope is performed immediately if the corresponding value is declared as a global or classifier-scope property, as those are a part of package interface.
+> Note: in this context "escaping" current scope is performed immediately if the corresponding value is declared as a global- or classifier-scope property, as those are a part of package interface.

 ### This-expressions

 :::{.paste target=grammar-rule-thisExpression}
 :::

-This-expressions are a special kind of expressions used to access available receivers in current scope.
-For more information about receivers, please refer to the [overloading section][Receivers].
-The basic form of this expression, denoted by `this` keyword, is used to access the current implicit receiver according to receiver overloading rules.
+This-expressions are special kind of expressions used to access [receivers][Receivers] available in current scope.
+The basic form of this expression, denoted by `this` keyword, is used to access the current implicit receiver according to the receiver overloading rules.
 In order to access other receivers, labeled `this` expressions are used.
 These may be any of the following:

-- `this@`$type$ where $type$ is a name of any classifier that is currently being declared (that is, this this-expression is located inside its declaration's inner scope) refers to the implicit object of the type being declared;
+- `this@type`, where `type` is a name of any classifier currently being declared (that is, this-expression is located in the inner scope of the classifier declaration), refers to the implicit object of the type being declared;
-- `this@`$function$ where $function$ is a name of a function currently being declared (that is, this this-expression is located inside the function body) refers to the implicit receiver object of this function (if it is an extension function) or is illegal and generates a compiler error.
+- `this@function`, where `function` is a name of any extension function currently being declared (that is, this-expression is located in the function body), refers to the implicit receiver object of the extension function.

-Any other form of this-expression is illegal and generates a compiler error.
+Any other form of this-expression is illegal and must be a compile-time error.

 ### Super-forms

 :::{.paste target=grammar-rule-superExpression}
 :::

-Super form is a special kind of expression that can only be used as the receiver of a function or property access expression.
-Any usage of such an expression in any other context is prohibited.
+Super-forms are special kind of expression which can only be used as receivers in a function or property access expression.
+Any use of super-form expression in any other context is a compile-time error.

-Super forms are used in classifier declarations to access the method implementations from base classifier types without invoking overriding behaviour.
+Super-forms are used in classifier declarations to access method implementations from the supertypes without invoking overriding behaviour.

-TODO()
+TODO(The rest...)

 ### Jump expressions

 :::{.paste target=grammar-rule-jumpExpression}
 :::

-*Jump expressions* are a group of expressions that redirect the order the program is evaluated to a different program point when evaluated.
+*Jump expressions* are expressions which redirect the evaluation of the program to a different program point.
 All these expressions have several things in common:

-- They all have type `kotlin.Nothing`, effectively meaning that they never produce any runtime value;
+- They all have type [`kotlin.Nothing`][`kotlin.Nothing`], meaning that they never produce any runtime value;
-- Any code that unconditionally follows such expression is never evaluated.
+- Any code which follows such expressions is never evaluated.

 #### Throw expressions

-TODO(): [Exceptions] go first
+TODO([Exceptions] go first)

 #### Return expressions

-A *return expression*, when used inside a function body, immediately stops evaluating the function and returns to the point where this function was called, making the function call expression evaluate to the value specified in this return expression (if any).
+A *return expression*, when used inside a function body, immediately stops evaluating the current function and returns to its caller, effectively making the function call expression evaluate to the value specified in this return expression (if any).
 A return expression with no value implicitly returns the `kotlin.Unit` object.

-There are two forms of return expression: a simple return expression, specified using the `return` keyword, returning from the innermost [function declaration][Function declaration] (or [anonymous function expression][Anonymous function expression]) and the extended return expression, using the form `return@`$Context$ where $Context$ may be one of the following:
+There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [anonymous function expression][Anonymous function expression]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:

-- The name of one of the enclosing function declarations to refer to this function.
+- The name of one of the enclosing function declarations, which refers to this function.
-  If several declarations match one name, an ambiguity compiler error is generated;
+  If several declarations match one name, it is a compile-time error;
-- If current expression is inside a lambda expression body, the name of the function using this lambda expression as a trailing lambda (TODO: Wut?) parameter may be used to refer to the lambda literal itself.
+- If `return@Context` is inside a lambda expression body, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal itself.
+- TODO(return from a labeled lambda)

+> Note: these rules mean that a simple return expression inside a lambda expression returns **from the innermost function**, in which this lambda expression is defined.

-If returning from the referred function is allowed in current context, the return is performed as usual.
-If returning from the referred function is not allowed, a compiler error is generated.
+If returning from the referred function is allowed in the current context, the return is performed as usual.
+If returning from the referred function is not allowed, it is a compile-time error.

+TODO(What does it mean for returns to be disallowed?)

 #### Continue expression

 A *continue expression* is a jump expression allowed only within loop bodies.
-When evaluated, this expression passes the control to the start of the next loop iteration.
+When evaluated, this expression passes the control to the start of the next loop iteration (aka "continue-jumps").

 There are two forms of continue expressions:

-- A simple continue expression, specified using the `continue` keyword, which refers to the innermost loop statement in the current scope;
+- A simple continue expression, specified using the `continue` keyword, which continue-jumps to the innermost loop statement in the current scope;
-- An extended continue expression, denoted `continue@`$Loop$, where $Loop$ is a label referring to a labeled loop statement, which refers to the loop the label refers to.
+- A labeled continue expression, denoted `continue@Loop`, where `Loop` is a   label of a labeled loop statement `L`, which continue-jumps to the loop `L`.

-TODO(): as a matter of fact, `continue` is not allowed inside `when` >_<
+> Future use: as of Kotlin 1.2.60, a simple continue expression is not allowed inside when expressions.

 #### Break expression

 A *break expression* is a jump expression allowed only within loop bodies.
-When evaluated, this expression passes the control to the next program point after the loop.
+When evaluated, this expression passes the control to the next program point immediately after the loop (aka "break-jumps").

 There are two forms of break expressions:

-- A simple break expression, specified using the `break` keyword, which refers to the innermost loop statement in the current scope;
+- A simple break expression, specified using the `break` keyword, which break-jumps to the innermost loop statement in the current scope;
-- An extended break expression, denoted `break@`$Loop$, where $Loop$ is a label referring to a labeled loop statement, which refers to the loop the label refers to.
+- A labeled break expression, denoted `break@Loop`, where `Loop` is a label of a labeled loop statement `L`, which break-jumps to the loop `L`.

-TODO(): as a matter of fact, `break` is not allowed inside `when` >_<
+> Future use: as of Kotlin 1.2.60, a simple break expression is not allowed inside when expressions.

 ### Operator expressions

-#### Spread operator

-### Safe call expression

-### Type check expression
+TODO()

-## TODOS()
+## TODOs()

 - String interpolation
 - Overloadable operators && operator expansion
 - Smart casts vs compile-time types
 - What does `decaying` for vararg actually mean?
+- Where to define spread operator?

-- !!! object literal typing looks just like restricted union types.
+- Object literal types look just like restricted union types.
 Are there any traps hidden here?
-- The whole last paragraph in [Object literals][Object literals] is pretty shady
+- The last paragraph in [object literals][Object literals] is also pretty shady
-- What does it mean for returning to be disallowed?